 For those of you just getting started with ecommerce, you might have encountered the term "m-commerce."
-In this post, we'll look at what m-commerce is and what's in its future.
+In this post, we'll look at what m-commerce is and why it will replace traditional ecommerce.

 And you can't look at m-commerce today without addressing "showrooming."
 If you haven't heard of the term, showrooming is when a customer goes into a brick-and-mortar store to check out a product, then instead of purchasing it at that store, finds that same product online and buys it for a cheaper price.
 The rise of m-commerce has spurred showrooming to grow as well, with 134% more shoppers showrooming during the 2012 holiday season than in 2011.

 The most prominent m-commerce trend is its own growth.
 According to Forrester, annual m-commerce sales are predicted to quadruple to $31 billion in the next five years.
 In 2012, some ecommerce sites (like Amazon) saw remarkable growth, while most businesses experienced only limited m-commerce success.
 However, one thing they all have in common is that they now universally recognize m-commerce as an important way to enhance their brand, increase their sales and keep up with competitors.
 In short, the future of m-commerce is bright, and looks like it's getting even brighter.

 Another trend in m-commerce is that customers desire more information on mobile websites.
 Studies show that 80% of smartphone users want more product information when shopping on their mobile devices.
 A large part of m-commerce's appeal may be convenience, but if that convenience comes at the sacrifice of information, customers will be sure to look elsewhere.
 The larger trend here is that ultimately, businesses are in uncharted waters when it comes to their mobile offerings, they're still finding out what works and what doesn't.